Mexican Steak Tacos: A 20-Minute Meal Anyone Can Make

 • 1 teaspoon each of onion powder, chili powder, cumin, and dried oregano

 If possible, allow cubed steak to marinate in this much more flavorful mixture for at least 20 minutes.
 Even a brief marination adds flavor, but if you like, let it sit for an hour or overnight in the fridge.
-Lime juice has enzymes that break down proteins, make meat tender, and flavor the spices.
+Lime juice contains enzymes that break down proteins, making meat tender and enhancing the flavor of spices.

 skinnytaste Mexican Steak Tacos